viktor-silakov/syngrisi-wdio-screenshot/README.md

-# wdio-screenshot-v5
+# wdio-screenshot-singrisy
 > A WebdriverIO plugin.
-Additional commands for taking screenshots with WebdriverIO.
+Additional commands for taking screenshots with WebdriverIO adapted to [Syngrisi](https://github.com/viktor-silakov/syngrisi).

 Working properly with WebdriverIO > 5.0.0.
-Old repository: https://github.com/zinserjan/wdio-screenshot ,
+Old repository: https://github.com/mjdch/wdio-screenshot-v5 ,
-this is only port for new version of WebdriverIO
+thisis only port for new version of WebdriverIO

 ## Browser Support
 - Firefox